Ruben-2828/RL-Godot-Pedestrian-Simulation/readme.md

     https://github.com/Ruben-2828/RL-Godot-Pedestrian-Simulation.git
     ```
 2. **Install Godot**: You can download and install Godot from [here](https://godotengine.org/download/windows/)!
 It is recommended to download the mono version (.NET) as it will be necessary in a second phase of using this tool.
+Make sure you have installed **version 4.2.2** of the Godot Engine.

 3. **Launch Godot**: Extract the files and run the Godot exe.
 The godot engine will open